apache/activemq-artemis/docs/user-manual/en/management.md

   The `QueueControl` can pause and resume the underlying queue.
 When a queue is paused, it will receive messages but will not deliver them.
 When it's resumed, it'll begin delivering the queued messages, if any.

+- Disabling and Enabling Queues

+  The `QueueControl` can disable and enable the underlying queue.
+When a queue is disabled, it will not longer have messages routed to it.
+When it's enabled, it'll begin having messages routed to it again.

+  This is useful where you may need to disable message routing to a queue but wish to keep consumers active to investigate issues, without causing further message build up in the queue.

 #### Other Resources Management